AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_members_unity.md.md

 The Agora Chat SDK provides the `Room`, `IRoomManager`, and `IRoomManagerDelegate` classes for chat room management, which allows you to implement the following features:

+- Remove a member from a chat room
 - Retrieve the member list of a chat room
 - Manage the block list of a chat room
 - Manage the mute list of a chat room